uk-tre/website/docs/events/wg_workshops/2023-09-04-september-meeting/index.md

 :Speaker: [Emily Jefferson (CTO, HDR UK)](https://www.hdruk.ac.uk/people/emily-jefferson/)

 TBA

-### Lightining Talks

-There were 26 lightning talks given on the day from across the community.

-To ensure everyone had a chance to present we randomly split the talks and the audience into two rooms to ensure as much mixing of ideas as possible.
-All talks were recorded and are available on the [UK TRE Community YouTube channel]().

-All talks were a maximum of **5 minutes long**, with a focus on sharing knowledge and discovering opportunities for collaboration.

-For detail and text summaries of the lightning talks, please visit the [lightning talks page](./lightning-talks.md).

-### Breakout sessions

 - Goal to make it easier for accredited researchers to access data across TREs.
 - Four pillars: